ietf-wg-cellar/matroska-specification/iana.md

 ## Chapter Codec IDs Registry

-This document creates a new IANA registry called the "Matroska Chapter Codec IDs" registry.
+IANA has created a new registry called the "Matroska Chapter Codec IDs" registry.
 The values correspond to the unsigned integer `ChapProcessCodecID` value described in (#chapprocesscodecid-element).

-a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Chapter Codec ID.
+The following are needed to register a new Chapter Codec ID in this registry: a Chapter Codec ID, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Chapter Codec ID.